-What's the difference between Spread Betting and CFDs trading accounts?Spread betting or Contracts for Difference?
+What's the difference between Spread Betting and CFDs trading accounts?Spread betting vs Contracts for Difference?
 Which one best suits depends on your personal circumstances.

 Whilst Spread betting and Contracts for Difference share a number of common features, they have some key differences too.